most famous painting in art history

 The Harvester artist Pieter Bruegel the Elder.
 The elder, was considered one of the famous works of western art.
 It was painted in 1565.

 Artist imagination Theme is people working in agriculture, some people are taking rest under the tree and a few groups of people cut and bundle ripened wheat.
+The detail extraordinary attention throughout the painting is balanced by the artist at the time when landscapes served as backdrops for religious paintings.

 The Kiss